AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/chatbot-behavior.md

     <tr>
       <td>
         <p>D1 targeted for WP1 with 1 priority and event "Time on page" trigger of 30 seconds</p>
-        <p>D2 targeted for WP1 with 2 priority and event "page scroll %" of 50%</p>
+        <p>D2 targeted for WP1 with 2 priority and event "page scroll percentage" of 50</p>
         <p>V1 visits WP1, after 10 seconds V1 visits WP2, V1 visits WP1</p>
       </td>
       <td>
-        <p>On WP1, D1 should be resolved but will not be triggered to V1 </p>
+        <p>On WP1, D1 should be resolved but will not be triggered to V1</p>
         <p>On WP2, D2 should be resolved but will not be triggered to V1</p>
-        <p>On WP1, D1 should be resolved and after 20 seconds D1 should be triggered to V1 </p>
+        <p>On WP1, D1 should be resolved and after 20 seconds D1 should be triggered to V1</p>
       </td>
       <td>The trigger count for D1 should be increased by 1 only after 30 seconds</td>
     </tr>